AU-BCE-EE/ALFAM2-data/README.md

 * Looking for the ALFAM2 model R package?
 You want https://github.com/sashahafner/ALFAM2.

 # References
 For a description of the dataset, see this paper: https://doi.org/10.1016/j.agrformet.2017.11.027.
-For a new model for new model for ammonia emission, based on the ALFAM2 dataset, see this paper: https://www.sciencedirect.com/science/article/pii/S1352231018308069.
+For a new model for ammonia emission, with parameter estimation based on the ALFAM2 dataset, see this paper: https://www.sciencedirect.com/science/article/pii/S1352231018308069.